Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Other experimental uncertainties, including those related to the determination of the integrated luminosity~\cite{cmsLumi16,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}, variations in the amount of pileup obtained by adjusting the total inelastic cross section, modeling of the trigger efficiency, and the isolation and identification of the veto leptons are also considered, and contribute only a few percent to the total uncertainty.

 In addition to experimental uncertainties, theoretical uncertainties are included in the final fit to account for inaccuracy in the modeling of SM processes.

-The dominant theoretical uncertainty applied to all Higgs boson signal processes is due to the choice of renormalization and factorization scales.
-This uncertainty is propagated to the total expected yield of the \PH signal according to the prescription recommended in Ref.~\cite{becker2021precise}, amounting to approximately 20\% and 5\% in the ggF and VBF signal yields, respectively.
-Uncertainties in the \PH signal yields due to initial- and final-state radiation are also calculated by varying the renormalization scale and non-singular term using the \PYTHIA~8 showering algorithm~\cite{Mrenna_2016}.
+The dominant theoretical uncertainty is due to the renormalization and factorization scales chosen for the simulated \PH samples.
+These uncertainties are applied to all H production processes and are propagated to the total expected yield of the H signal according to the prescription recommended in Ref.~\cite{becker2021precise}.
+They amount to approximately 20\% and 5\% in the ggF and VBF signal yields, respectively.
+Uncertainties in the event yields due to initial- and final-state radiation are also calculated for all H production processes by varying the renormalization scale and non-singular term using the PYTHIA 8 showering algorithm \cite{Mrenna_2016}.
 The Hessian PDF uncertainty is also applied to \PH signal yield, according to the prescription of Ref.~\cite{Butterworth_2016}.

 Theoretical uncertainties on the $\PW$+jets and $\PZ$+jets processes account for missing higher-order QCD and mixed QCD-EW effects beyond the corrections described in Section~\ref{sec:samples}, following the prescription of Ref.~\cite{Lindert_2017}.